 The racial wealth divide is upheld by a myriad of systems rooted in anti-Black racism, causing outsized economic repercussions for communities of color.
 Within philanthropy, some of the largest foundations acknowledge that their acquisition of assets and grant expenditures have contributed to the racial wealth gap in our nation today.
 As we work to close the divide, it will be imperative to resource community-led solutions — from building political power to demanding prison abolition to elevating healing justice.
 Join us to hear from community leaders who are weaving together strategies that will not only close the gap but ensure justice and liberation for all.

-President, Insight Center
+President, Insight Center for Community Economic Development

 Co-Founder, Co-Executive Director, Liberation in a Generation

 Founder & Executive Director, Initiate Justice

 Sep 30, 2021